vgkowski/nyc-taxi-app/Readme.md

 # Description

-Spark job example processing NYC taxi events.
+Spark pipeline processing NYC taxi events to identify best zones for taxi riders depending on day and hour.
 The job takes 4 arguments:
 * The yellow NYC taxi rides source (can be the official NYC taxi bucket)
 * The green NYC taxi rides source (can be the official NYC taxi bucket)
 * The taxi zone referential data that will be joined with taxi rides